highlights of operations

 Chevron operates and has a 35 percent interest in the Ubon Project.
 The development concept includes facilities and wells in Block 12/27.
 The company continues to assess alternatives for development of the Ubon Field.

-In 2015, we drilled three exploration and three delineation wells in areas where we operate in the Pattani Basin.
+In 2016, we drilled two exploration and two delineation wells in areas where we operate in the Pattani Basin.
 All the wells were successful.
-At the Arthit Field, two successful exploration wells were drilled.

 In the Thailand-Cambodia overlapping claim area, Chevron holds operated and nonoperated interests ranging from 30 percent to 80 percent.
-At the end of 2015, these areas were inactive pending resolution of border issues between the two countries.
+At the end of 2016, these areas were inactive pending resolution of border issues between the two countries

 marketing and retail

-Chevron’s Caltex® brand operates a network of more than 370 service stations in Thailand.
+In Thailand more than 370 service stations operate under Chevron’s Caltex® brand.
 Our operations also include two product pipelines that serve Bangkok and areas to the north and a partnership in a consortium that supplies Bangkok International Airport with aviation fuel and pipeline and terminal services.

-Through our subsidiary, Chevron South Asia Holdings Pte Ltd., Chevron is a partner in the Star Petroleum Refining facility in Map Ta Phut.
-Chevron holds a 60.6 percent interest in the 165,000-barrel-per-day refinery at Map Ta Phut.
-The facility is one of our core refineries and supplies the Pacific Basin with refined fuels.
+Through our subsidiary Chevron South Asia Holdings Pte Ltd., Chevron is a partner in Star Petroleum Refining Public Company Limited (SPRC) and holds a 60.6 percent interest in SPRC’s 165,000-barrel-per-day refinery in Map Ta Phut.

 in the community